KyleFuller/words-and-pseudowords/README.md

-194000.txt can be downloaded from http://www.gwicks.net/textlists/english3.zip.
+# Word-Pseudoword Classifier using Convolutional Neural Network

-Note: The word list is subject to JUST WORDS! licensing terms.
+The word list 194000.txt can be downloaded from http://www.gwicks.net/textlists/english3.zip and is subject to JUST WORDS! licensing terms.